Notfallkommunikation und Katastrophenschutz

 We recommend easy-to-use and intuitive devices such as the Iridium 9555, Iridium 9575 Extreme or the Inmarsat IsatPhone 2 or Thuraya XT-LITE, Thuraya XT-PRO.

-For all emergency communication devices, we recommend only contract cards and no prepaid solutions that are to be recharged only when needed (emergency).
-Even with a small-scale disaster like the one in the Ahr Valley (Germany) in July 2021, we had a lot of calls to reactivate and recharge cards as quickly as possible.
-If a disaster occurs where we are also unavailable, that is not a solution.
-Likewise, if a more widespread disaster occurred, we would also not be able to serve you quickly enough due to the volume of requests.
+For all emergency communication devices, we only recommend postpaid contract cards and no prepaid solutions that shall be topped up when needed (i.e. in an emergency).
+Even during a small-scale disaster like the one in the German Ahr Valley in July 2021, we had a lot of calls to reactivate and top up cards as quickly as possible.
+If a disaster occurs where we are only partially available, that is not a solution.
+Similarly, in the event of a large-scale disaster, we would not be able to serve you in time due to large volume of requests.

-• Making regular test calls
+• Frequently test calls

 • Battery care